Ebenezer000/DEFAULT-TOKEN-LIST/.github/ISSUE_TEMPLATE/token-request.md

 **Please provide the following information for your token.**

-Token Address:
+Token Address: 0x639588be90b2b6a9abe36f3b66a2d5fd41c83a77
-Token Name (from contract):
+Token Name (from contract): KAIZEN SWAP
-Token Decimals (from contract):
+Token Decimals (from contract): 18
-Token Symbol (from contract):
+Token Symbol (from contract): KZN
 JulSwap Pair Address of Token:

-Link to the official homepage of token:
-Link to CoinMarketCap or CoinGecko page of token:
+Link to the official homepage of token: kaizenswap.com Link to CoinMarketCap or CoinGecko page of token: